Treadder/GoogleDriveAccountSwitcherChromeExtension/readme.md

 ### 💾 Installing in your Chrome browser

-The extension is live on the Chrome Web Store: **[TODO](https://chromewebstore.google.com/detail/drive-account-chooser/ddbagfifdmgfeddnhimdloclojjgfpbb)**.
+The extension is live on the Chrome Web Store: **[here is the link](https://chromewebstore.google.com/detail/g-switcher/ddbagfifdmgfeddnhimdloclojjgfpbb?authuser=0&hl=en)**.
 All you have to do is click the link and hit "**Add to Chrome**".

 ---